 The Council does not operate a petty cash account as such: however, a Unity Trust Bank Debit Mastercard is in place with a £500 limit, which is used to meet any ad hoc purchases and achieve savings by purchasing through the internet where appropriate: the account is settled monthly as and when any expenditure occurs.
-We have reviewed all statements for the year to September 2024, with no issues arising.
+We have reviewed all statements for the year to September 2024, along with some ad hoc checks to 31st March 2025 with no issues arising.